SFDO-Tooling/CumulusCI/docs/cookbook.rst

 First, set up your project in CircleCI and add the following Environment Variables in the project's config:

-* CUMULUSCI_CONNECTED_APP: The output from `cumulusci2 org connected_app`
+* CUMULUSCI_CONNECTED_APP: The output from `cci org connected_app`
-* CUMULUSCI_ORG_feature: The output from `cumulusci2 org info feature`, assuming you've already connected your feature org to your local toolbelt.
+* CUMULUSCI_ORG_feature: The output from `cci org info feature`, assuming you've already connected your feature org to your local toolbelt.

 The following circle.yml file added to your repo will build all branches as unmanaged code::